 Washington County and Snow Canyon State Park provide educational programs for a range of age groups.
-The county has an outreach and education coordinator, and programs for schools and community groups that includes live animals.
+The county has an outreach and education coordinator and programs for schools and community groups that include live animals.
 Contact Snow Canyon State Park at (435) 628-2255 or the Red Cliffs Desert Reserve Outreach Coordinator at (435) 256-6312.

 Individuals interested in scientific field studies at both the graduate and undergraduate levels are encouraged to contact reserve managers.
 Well-designed studies provide managers with valuable data that may expand current understanding of the reserve’s wildlife and plant communities and help managers recognize when recreational impacts significantly affect reserve resources.

 The Red Cliff’s Outreach and Education Program is designed to educate local community members about The Reserve, its vital resources, wildlife, and even recreational opportunities.
 How would you like a representative to visit your classroom or user group?
 We can pack up and travel to you with tailored presentations to virtually any group, including fitness resorts and spas, HOA’s, local scout groups, classrooms of all ages, and much more.